ddablib/ddablib.github.io/ConsoleApp/3/Examples/Example13.md

-# [Console Application Runner Classes](../../index.md) Example 13: Customising a console app's environment block. [v3.1]
+# [Console Application Runner Classes](../../index.md) Example 13: Customising a console app's environment block.

-> This example requires v3.1.0 or later of the Console Application Runner Classes
+**Applies to:** ~>3.1

 By default any console app process started by [_TPJConsoleApp_](../API/TPJConsoleApp.md) etc. will inherit a copy of the environment variables of the parent process.

 > It is beyond the scope of this example to explain environment blocks and environment varaibles in detail.
 To learn about them please see the article "[How to access environment variables](https://delphidabbler.com/articles/article-6)".

 This can be changed by creating a new _environment block_ and storing a pointer to it in the [_Environment_](../API/TPJCustomConsoleApp-Environment.md) property.
 An environment block can be either in ANSI format where each character is one byte (the default) or in Unicode format where each character occupies two bytes.
+Whether ANSI or Unicode format is used depends on the value of the [_UnicodeEnvironment_](../API/TPJCustomConsoleApp-UnicodeEnvironment.md) Boolean property.

-> Prior to v3.1.0 the [_Environment_](../API/TPJCustomConsoleApp-Environment.md) property only supported ANSI environment blocks, but v3.1.0 added the [_UnicodeEnvironment_](../API/TPJCustomConsoleApp-UnicodeEnvironment.md) Boolean property that lets you specify whether the environment block is ANSI (`False`) or Unicode (`True`).
-For reasons of backward compatibility [_UnicodeEnvironment_](../API/TPJCustomConsoleApp-UnicodeEnvironment.md) defaults to `False`.
+> Prior to ~>3.1 the [_Environment_](../API/TPJCustomConsoleApp-Environment.md) property only supported ANSI environment blocks.

 This example shows how to pass a custom environment block to a console application using the [_Environment_](../API/TPJCustomConsoleApp-Environment.md) and [_UnicodeEnvironment_](../API/TPJCustomConsoleApp-UnicodeEnvironment.md) properties.